ming-256/nested-sampling-book/intro.md

 # Introduction

 Nested Sampling is a particle Monte Carlo algorithm that has seen widespread usage in the physical sciences.
-Its popular implementation has often been done in bespoke packages, which hinders wider adoption and generic comparison.
+Its popular implementations have often been performed in bespoke packages, which hinders wider adoption and generic comparison.

 The work of {cite}`yallup2025nested` presented the atomic components of the Nested Sampling paradigm in the style of the popular `jax` based sampling library `blackjax`.
 This has a number of benefits, including:
 - Compatibility of the atomic components with modern python PPLs such as [numpyro](https://num.pyro.ai/en/latest/index.html#)